ZeningLin/PEneo/README.md

     2>&1 | tee -a $LOG_DIR
 ```

 The above script uses `layoutlmv3-base` as the model backbone and fine-tunes the model on `RFUND-EN`.
 You may try different backbones and language subsets by changing the `PRETRAINED_PATH` and `LANGUAGE` accordingly.
+Different backbones require different hyper-parameters, so you may need to adjust the training arguments accordingly.

 ### Pair Extraction on SIBR